tallywiesenberg/vote-gpt/README.md

 We also iteratively improved output of meaningful responses by utilizing search engines and prompt engineering.
 To increase the precision and accuracy of the responses, we restricted search results to `.gov` and `.org` websites.

-...implemented google sheets API to read new data from the google form frontend

-tested with pytest
+Finally, we tested with pytest.

 Front End:
 First, we contemplated how and where to host the front end of our app.
 Initially, we were going to host our interface on Flask because it would be able to accept a simple input, such as a user's location.
 We were planning on only querying a user's location and then providing them a list of tips and resources for voting in their area.
 However, we realized that we wanted to make the user a passive participant in the app.
 For that reason, we decided on a form where users could check off the specific voting topics and needs they would like additional information on.
 In the end, we decided in using a Google Form as a front end because it allows the user to check off of a list.
 Moreover, Google Forms allows the developers (or app owners) to document and study any kinds of trends in the voting information that users are requesting.

+Then, to input the specific concerns or obstacles into our LLM, we implemented the google sheets API to read new data from the google form frontend into our backend.

 ## Challenges we ran into
 One challenge we faced was that none of the APIs we found offered both search engine features and text processing.
 First, we started with GPT2 but GPT2 required too much tuning.
 Even with trial and error, we could not receive useful or coherent outputs.
 We decided to use GPT3.5 as our LLM because its outputs are organized, reliable, and coherent.